banjito/Ereader/Privacy_Policy.md

-# Privacy Policy for DarkReader
+# Privacy Policy for TrueReader

 **Last Updated:** January 2025

 ## Introduction

 Your privacy is important to us.
-This Privacy Policy explains how DarkReader ("we", "our", or "the app") handles your information.
+This Privacy Policy explains how TrueReader ("we", "our", or "the app") handles your information.

 ## TL;DR (Summary)

-**DarkReader does not collect, store, transmit, or share any of your personal data.
+**TrueReader does not collect, store, transmit, or share any of your personal data.
 Period.**

 ## Information Collection and Use

-DarkReader is designed with privacy as a core principle.
+TrueReader is designed with privacy as a core principle.
 The app:

 - ❌ Does NOT collect any personal information
 - ❌ Does NOT track your usage or behavior